mitchelldawkinsjr/VaultIQ/README.md

 - ✅ **Cost Effective** - Free tier AI with smart fallbacks
 - ✅ **Privacy Focused** - All processing can run locally

-Transform how you search and recall video content with **VaultIQ** - where intelligence meets simplicity. 🚀
+Transform how you search and recall video content with **AskMyVideo** - where intelligence meets simplicity. 🚀